 Sports 2014 - Dublin

-This year AVS Sports Weekend was held in Dublin.
+In 2014 AVS Sports Weekend was held in Dublin.
 Despite a long journey by sea or air for many, it was well worth it and the weekend was a great success.
 Friday night was spent at The Wright Venue with J90, with some top notch grub being supplied by Wok'n'Roll.
 The sports on Saturday were unfortunately cut short by bad weather, but that wasn't allowed to dampen our spirits and an afternoon of Irish dancing festivities kept everyone going until the pub crawl around the Temple Bar area in the evening.
 Liverpool were successful in retaining the AVS Sports Cup by winning their respective rugby and football matches.
 On the Sunday, some groups got to soak up a bit of Dublin culture, with many heading to the castle and the Guinness brewery.

 Many thanks to everyone who helped in organising the weekend, and in particular the sponsors; Royal Canin, Vetoquinol, Vets4Pets, ReachOut, Dechra, MSD Animal Health UK and Maxi Zoo.